Q&A: Here’s how your federal coronavirus relief check will work

 The answer appears to be yes – but not until later.

-The IRS will be using your 2018 or 2019 tax returns to determine how much to give you in the immediate payment next month, so if your income has gone down substantially
+The IRS will be using your 2018 or 2019 tax returns to determine how much to give you in the immediate payment next month, so if your income has gone down substantially, you will not immediately receive the rebate now.

-However, actual eligibility for the money will be based on your 2020 income.
+However, actual final eligibility for the money will be based on your 2020 income, so you will be eligible to receive the money when you file your taxes for this year in 2021.

-Therefore, as The Wall Street Journal’s Richard Rubin reports, “people who ultimately qualify for more money than they receive this year — a person whose income drops from $100,000 to $70,000, for example — would get the rest through a larger tax refund or smaller tax payment in early 2021.”
+As Senate Finance Committee Chairman Chuck Grassley puts it, “the rebate is actually an advance on a tax credit that you may claim on your 2020 tax return.
+If your income is lower in 2020 than in 2019, any additional credit you are eligible for will be refunded or reduce your tax liability when you file your 2020 tax return next year.”

-“But people who ultimately qualify for less money than they got this year — a person whose income rises from $70,000 to $100,000 — wouldn’t have to pay it back,” Rubin adds.
+But if you are in the opposite situation — your income is higher this year than in previous years, so you wouldn’t have otherwise qualified for as much — you will not have to pay it back next year.

 What do I have to do to get my rebate check?